 - sugarless candy

 Using other sweeteners can help you limit your aspartame intake.
-However, if you want to avoid aspartame altogether, you will also need to make sure to look out for it in packaged goods.
+However, if you want to avoid aspartame altogether, you’ll also need to make sure to look out for it in packaged goods.
 Aspartame is most often labeled as containing phenylalanine.

 According to the American Cancer Society, aspartame is approximately 200 times sweeter than sugar.
 So only a very small amount is needed to give food and beverages a sweet flavor.
-The acceptable daily intake (ADI) recommendations are:
+The acceptable daily intake (ADI) recommendations from the FDA and EFSA are:

 - FDA: 50 milligrams per kilogram of body weight

 - EFSA: 40 milligrams per kilogram of body weight

 A can of diet soda contains about 185 milligrams of aspartame.
 A 150-pound (68-kilogram) person would have to drink more than 18 cans of soda a day to exceed the FDA daily intake.
-Alternately, they would need nearly 15 cans to exceed the EFSA recommendation.
+Alternately, they’d need nearly 15 cans to exceed the EFSA recommendation.

-People with phenylketonuria have too much phenylalanine in their blood.
+People with PKU have too much phenylalanine in their blood.
 Phenylalanine is an essential amino acid found in protein sources such as meat, fish, eggs, and dairy products.
-It is also one of the two ingredients of aspartame.
+It’s also one of the two ingredients of aspartame.

 People with this condition aren’t able to properly process phenylalanine.
 If you have this condition, aspartame is highly toxic.

 Tardive dyskinesia (TD) is thought to be a side effect of some schizophrenia medications.
 The phenylalanine in aspartame may precipitate the uncontrolled muscle movements of TD.

 Anti-aspartame activists claim there’s a link between aspartame and a multitude of ailments, including: